osheroff/weavegrid_takehome/README.md

 - adding symlink support took another 45 minutes or so.
 Lots of goofy details in there, tricky to get right.
 - another 1.5 hours of documentation, final testing, dockerization, adding in recursion.
 - took a break at the 4 hour mark.
+- returned for another 30 minutes or so of code cleanup/documentation